Sulfuric acid poisoning

 Sulfuric acid is a very strong chemical that is corrosive.
 Corrosive means it can cause severe burns and tissue damage when it comes into contact with the skin or mucous membranes.
 This article discusses poisoning from sulfuric acid.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
-If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison control center can be reached directly by calling the toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an exposure, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Sulfuric acid is found in: